wiltruong/portfolio_v1/_posts/2019-12-22-pressstart.md

 > Onboarding is key

-I wanted to create a more unique interactive experience where the user can hover over an object and it will highlight it.
-Although, due to the nature of three.JS, I had to reduce my models to simple shapes - Which affected the overall design.

-I had a dilemma where I wanted the functionality, but can I really sacrifice the visuals?
-Ultimately, I went with changing the pointer, rather than highlighting the object.
-As much as I was frustrated, I learned that sometimes you have provided a level of balance to aesthetics and functionality.
+During judging, one of the key points of feedback that they had was onboarding.
+I learned that our onboarding was a bit too long and could be shortened so that the user is able to get into the app quicker.
+I realized that this applies to any kind of experience such as games where tutorials are important but shouldn’t be too long to deter the experience.
+By minimizing the onboarding tasks, the user can quickly get into the app and not get bored by multiple screens just to setup the app.

 > Focus on one aspect

-I learned to be resourceful and search online for things that I wanted to implement.
-For animating my fox model, I followed a tutorial.
-For understanding how three.js worked, I looked up the documentation.
-I understood that my Professor didn’t have all the answers (plus helping other students) but gave good advice in my direction and overall design.
+I learned that having a focus is important and provides a direction when creating the prototype.
+Initially, we had a lot of ideas to implement but decided to focus on one thing and do it well.
+I think that this is a major factor to what makes an app or product successful, doing one thing and one thing well.

 > Working remotely with others kind of sucks

-This was the first time I did a hackathon online and it was a bit challenging due to it being online.
+This was the first time I did a hackathon online and it was a bit challenging due to it being remote.
 Although, one positive thing was that we could do it in our own home but I miss the interaction and working with others physically.
 Something about working in-person makes things feel more efficient and better.

 <br>